Due to COVID-19, extended order fulfilment times may apply. We apologise for any inconvenience.

 While lifestyle and passion are crucial factors to weigh up in a job, you can’t ignore the basics: money.

 How much a typical Chef’s salary depends on several factors, including experience, location and position.
+The effects of the pandemic have certainly been felt in hospitality and as a result, the staff shortages over the past year have pushed average chef wages up.
 Here, we’ll break it down based on different chef roles, so that you can get a solid idea of how much you could (or should) make as a Chef.

 Not only is this the most senior role in a kitchen, but it’s also the highest-paying.